Criminal Justice Reform

 SARANAC LAKE RE-ENTRY PILOT PROGRAM

 This is a pilot program to benefit people who have served their time and are returning home from prison.
-Throughtout these mountains, newly released folks are regularly dropped off to catch the bus south, and we have found that many newly released people are ill prepared for their journey.
+Throughout these mountains, newly released folks are regularly dropped off to catch the bus south, and we have found that many newly released people are ill prepared for their journey.
 This program seeks to provide basic provisions such as food and water, as well as a note of encouragement.
+We hope to grow this program out Malone, N.Y.
 For more information click here!

 PEN PALS PROJECT:

 In 2015 the United Nations passed a resolution outlining rules for the treatment of prisoners that included restrictions on the use of Solitary Confinement.
 This practice of segregating people for 23 or 24 hours a day with no meaningful human contact is considered torture by the UN if it continues for more than 15 days because it causes permanent mental deterioration.
+The good news is there is progress in criminal justice reform.
 See rules #43,44,&45 at: The United Nations Standard Minimum Rules for Treatment of Prisoners

-Would you like to write to someone who is serving this kind of hard time in Solitary Confinement in the North Country?
+Would you like to write to an elder who is incarcerated in the North Country?
 Become a pen pal so these people know they are not forgotten on the outside.
-In conjunction with Solitary Watch, we have over 30 writing pairs in the North Country today.
-About Solitary Watch

 The Nelson Mandela Rules